TannerGilbert/LoRa-Introduction/TTS_Introduction/README.md

 * IoT Shop - DE - [link](https://iot-shop.de/produkt/the-things-indoor-gateway)
 * Allied Electronics - [link](https://www.alliedelec.com/product/rs-components-uk/ttig-915/71600476/)

 There are also lots of other gateways.
-For an extensive list, check out the hardware section of the TTN [gateway documentation](https://www.thethingsindustries.com/docs/gateways/).
+For an extensive list, check out the hardware section of the TTS [gateway documentation](https://www.thethingsindustries.com/docs/gateways/).

-### Connecting the gateway to your WiFi (from the [TTN docs](https://www.thethingsindustries.com/docs/gateways/thethingsindoorgateway/#connecting-the-things-indoor-gateway))
+### Connecting the gateway to your WiFi (from the [TTS docs](https://www.thethingsindustries.com/docs/gateways/thethingsindoorgateway/#connecting-the-things-indoor-gateway))

 1. Press the reset button (small button at the back of the gateway next to the USB-C port) for 5 seconds until the LED blinks rapidly GREEN<->RED for a couple of times.
 2. Hold the SETUP (button at the top of the gateway, next to the LED) for 10 seconds until the LED blinks rapidly in RED.